TallKite/linnstrument-firmware/README.md

 LOCATOR CCs

 A locator CC message can be sent immediately before every note-on, indicating the row and column.
-Your DAW can assign a specific function to a specific pad, e.g. upper lefthand corner = all sound off.
+Your DAW can assign a specific function to a specific pad, e.g. upper lefthand corner is All Sound Off, or each pad in the last column is a specific Bank Select message.
 Or use this feature plus a custom light pattern to create large drum pads for more easily playing drum midi.
 Or create a third split, perhaps a column of on/off buttons, or a vertical fader or two, or even a horizontal split.
 Accessed through the microLinn menu.

 On an actual guitar, middle-C played on the 2nd string 1st fret sounds very different when played on the 6th string 20th fret.
 Many guitar VSTis allow you to set the playing position (higher or lower on the fretboard) through keyswitches.
 Depending on your VSTi, it may be possible for code on your laptop to translate a locator CC to such a keyswitch and thus directly map the Linnstrument's columns to the virtual guitar's frets, making the guitar sound much more realistic.
 (It may also be possible to do this without locator CCs simply by using Channel Per Row mode.)

 *Details: One type of CC is sent for note-ons in cols 1-16 and another type of CC is sent for note-ons in cols 17-25.
 (A LinnStrument 128 will never send the 2nd type.)
-For cols 1-16, the data value = (row - 1) + 8 * (col - 1).
-For cols 17-25, the data value = (row - 1) + 8 * (col - 17).
+For cols 1-16, the data value is (row - 1) + 8 * (col - 1).
+For cols 17-25, the data value is (row - 1) + 8 * (col - 17).
 Row 1 is the top row and column 1 is the leftmost column.
-Don't choose a CC that might be used for other purposes, such as CC 74 for timbre or CC 64 for sustain.*
+Beware, don't choose a CC that might be used by your synths for other purposes, such as CC 74 for timbre or CC 64 for sustain.*

 *Locator CCs are mainly for Channel Per Note mode.
 There's not much point in using them in Channel Per Row mode, since the channel serves to locate the note.
 In One Channel mode the CC can locate a note-on but if the same note is played twice on two separate pads, it can't locate the XYZ data.*